WHMCS/developer-docs/themes/child-themes.md

 ```

 {{% notice info %}}
-The custom.css stylesheet will be loaded automatically providing the Parent Theme supports it.
+The `custom.css` stylesheet will be loaded automatically if the Parent Theme supports it.
 All themes that ship by default with WHMCS offer this functionality.
 {{% /notice %}}

-### 4. Preview the theme
+### 4. Update Files

-To preview the theme, you can use the `?systpl=xxxx` url parameter.

-To learn more, see [Testing](/themes/testing/).

-### 5. Activate the theme

-Once you’re happy with your new theme and are ready to make it live, follow the steps below:

-1. Login to your WHMCS Admin Area
-2. Navigate to *Configuration > System Settings > General Settings*
-3. Under the **System Theme** setting on the *General tab*, select the name of the theme you created above
-4. Hit **Save Changes** and visitors to your site will immediately begin seeing your new theme

-## Adding Template Files
+{{% notice info %}}
+If you are **only** making CSS customisations (via the `css/custom.css` file above), you can skip this step.
+{{% /notice %}}

+If you are customising files that exist in the Parent Theme, we recommend copying those files to your theme folder and then customising them as needed.
+Leave the Parent Theme's copy of the file unchanged.

 Any file you add to your Child Theme will override the same file in the Parent Theme.

-Commonly overriden files include the header and footer template files, along with pages such as the homepage, client area home and contact pages.

-{{% notice tip %}}
-In most cases, it is usually best to create a copy of the template file(s) you want to customise from the Parent Theme, then make your modifications to the copied files, leaving the parent files unchanged.
-{{% /notice %}}

-For example, if you wanted to change the code of the Parent Theme's header.tpl file, you would copy the file to your Child Theme folder and customise it there.
+Commonly-overriden files include the header and footer template files, the homepage, client area home, and contact pages.
+For example, to customise the footer, you would copy the Parent Theme's `footer.tpl` file to the Child Theme's folder and customise it there.

 {{% notice info %}}
-This is particularly important for files such as the header and footer, which contain important and essential code required for the correct and normal operation of the WHMCS client area.
+Copying the file's contents and customising it rather than starting from an empty file is particularly important for customising the header and footer, which contain essential code required for the correct operation of the WHMCS Client Area.
 {{% /notice %}}

+You can also incorporate your own newly-created files for use in your customisations.

+### 5. Preview the Theme

+To preview the theme, you can use the `?systpl=xxxx` URL parameter.

+To learn more, see [Testing](/themes/testing/).

+### 6. Activate the Theme

+Once you're happy with your new theme and are ready to make it live, follow the steps below:

+1. Log in to your WHMCS Admin Area.
+2. Navigate to **Configuration > System Settings > General Settings**.
+3. Under the **System Theme** setting on the **General** tab, select the name of the theme you created above.
+4. Click **Save Changes** and visitors to your site will immediately begin seeing your new theme.

 ## Loading Assets

-The `assetPath` helper is available for use in themes to load assets in a smart way and enable Child Themes to override them.
+The `assetPath` helper is available for use in themes.
+It loads assets in a smart way and enables Child Themes to override them.

-Use of this function is particularly important for Parent Theme developers to make it possible for Child Theme developers to override assets without editing file paths.
-However in most Child Themes, assets may be loaded in the normal way - with hardcoded paths - without any negative side effects.
+Use of this function is particularly important for Parent Theme developers.
+It makes it possible for Child Theme developers to override assets without editing file paths.
+However, in most Child Themes, assets may be loaded in the normal way — with hardcoded paths — without any negative side effects.

 Example usage of the `assetPath` helper: